vpinball/libdmdutil/README.md

 `Mode::Data` is a serialized stream of the `DMDUtil::DMD::Update` struct.
 It will be sent from a client which uses libdmdutil itself (for example VPX Standalone or PPUC).
 In case of `Mode::Data`, `StreamHeader.width`, `StreamHeader.height` and `StreamHeader.length` should be set to zero.
-`StreamHeader.name` and `StreamHeader.path` have to be set to the ROM name and the altcolor path if Serum colorization should be used.
+There will be an additional `AltColorHeader` header sent before the data to the transmit the ROM name and the altcolor path in case Serum colorization should be used.
-The data itself contains that information and a lot of additional data like instructions to map alphanummeric displays to DMDs or colorizations of grayscale content.
+The data itself contains a lot of additional data like instructions to map alphanummeric displays to DMDs or colorizations of grayscale content.

 So if you want to write a general purpose client to display images or text, you're adviced to use `Mode::RGB24` or `Mode::RGB216`!

 ### Notes